stonevalleypartners/auth-library/README.md

   (typically a user will be using one refresh token for each unique browser or app they use to access the service).
 Default is 5; setting this to 0 will disallow returning refresh tokens to clients.
+* `getExtendedJWTFields`: an optional function that can provide additional fields to include in the JWT access token (will be included in both access & refresh tokens)

 ### Auth.initExpress(app)